mmoayyed/cas-oidc-docker/Build.md

   ]
 }
 ```

+Note:

+- You should create your own client ID and client secret.
+Generate your own values and share them with the Traccar application owners.
+These values could be any simple random value, i.e `b6fhg54jdbvk9`

+- You MUST make sure your CAS server is fetching these attributes from the attribute source: `name`, `email`, `email_verified`.
+The first two are most important.
+If your user attributes come from LDAP, you MUST make sure the LDAP configuration is fetching these attributes, and you must have them available for all users in LDAP.

 Now you should be able to deploy the CAS web application (the .war file that was generated earlier) and restart it.